Benefits of Interconnected Smoke Alarms

 There are many different types of smoke alarms for your home.
 For a whole home coverage, we recommend that you install interconnected smoke alarms.
 Instead of your smoke alarms operating independently of one another, interconnected smoke alarms work as an interlinked system.
 If one alarm goes off, the rest of the alarms will follow suit.
-This creates an entire smoke alarm system that is dedicated to your family’s safety.
-Below are some benefits of having interlinked smoke alarms in your home.
+This creates an entire smoke alarm system to help provide you and your family with an early warning to an emergency.
+Below are some benefits of having interconnected smoke alarms in your home.

-Past interlinked smoke alarm systems were hardwired to each other through your home’s electrical system in order to work properly.
+Past interconnected smoke alarm systems were hardwired to each other through your home’s electrical system in order to work properly.
 Thanks to new technology, you have the option to install wireless interconnected smoke alarm systems in your home.
 These alarms are easy to install and are battery operated, so your family is still protected in the event of a power outage.
-First Alert’s wireless model also offers voice and location alerts, which tells you the type of emergency and where danger is, allowing you can choose the safest evacuation route.
+First Alert’s wireless model also offers voice and location alerts, which tells you the type of emergency and where danger is located, allowing you to choose the safest evacuation route.

-Protect what matters most by installing reliable protect in your home today.
+Help protect what matters most by installing reliable protection in your home today.
 Learn more about our interconnected smoke alarms.